 - Patients from the least deprived areas of Scotland consistently have lower levels of crude 30-day mortality than patients from more deprived areas.
 At the opposite end of the spectrum however, patients from the most deprived areas of Scotland rarely have the highest levels of 30-day hospital mortality in any of the time periods presented.

-- Data show that a headcount of 1067 clinical staff (908.5 wte) were working in CAMHS in Scotland as at 30th September 2013; this is an decrease of 1.5 % in staff in post wte since 30th June 2013 (-1.4% for headcount).
-From 30th September 2012 it is an increase of 2.6% wte (2.4% headcount).
+- The current headcount of 1065 clinical staff (909.9 wte) as at 31st December 2013 is an increase of 0.2% in staff in post wte since 30th September 2013.
+From the 31st December 2012 it is an increase of 1.3% wte (0.9% headcount).

 - Nationally, this represents a staffing level of 17.1 wte clinical workers per 100,000 of the population of Scotland.

 - As at 31st December 2013, an additional 42.5 wte posts throughout NHS Scotland CAMHS were between being advertised and being filled.
 A further 14.9 wte posts were approved for recruitment but not yet advertised.